saumyapandey1998/recrutech-backend/README.md

 # RecruTech - Job Application Management System

 ## Overview
 RecruTech is a comprehensive job application management system built with a microservice architecture.
-The platform enables companies to post job listings and applicants to submit and track their applications.
+The platform enables companies to post job listings and users to submit and track their applications.

 ## Architecture
 The system is currently composed of the following services: